WEISS v. NATIONAL WESTMINSTER BANK PLC

 Here, Defendant had a New York Branch where it maintained a correspondent account to facilitate the clearing of U.S. Dollar transfers requested by its customers.
 Whatever efficiency and cost savings Defendant gained as a result allowed Defendant to retain relationships with customers that had a need to deal in U.S. currency, a contingent that from time to time included Interpal.
 Most importantly, Defendant executed the 196 New York Transfers, repeatedly and deliberately using New York’s banking system to effect the alleged financial support of Hamas that is the basis for Plaintiffs’ claims.
 Given the quality of those contacts and their close connection to New York, the Court concludes that § 302(a)(1) permits the exercise of jurisdiction over Defendant.
 (Decision at 19-20.)

 In December 2016, NatWest brought a renewed motion for summary judgment, arguing that it did not proximately cause Plaintiffs’ injuries as a matter of law.
-September 30, 2017, Judge Irizarry largely denied the motion.
+On September 30, 2017, Judge Irizarry largely denied the motion.

 No trial date has yet been set for the Weiss case.